vk-cs/docs-public/docs/en/main/bigdata/hortonworks/bigdata-integrate/components-versions/components-versions.md

 ## Templates and versions

-Within the VK Cloud Big Data service, Hadoop templates of versions 2.6 and 3.1 are available.
+Within the Cloud Big Data service, Hadoop templates of versions 2.6 and 3.1 are available.

 Below are the component versions according to the specified templates: